 So what exactly can you do right now to prepare yourself for when you go back and what might the changes be when you do?

 The easiest way is to continue with what you should have been studying.
 Make sure you’re keeping on top of all the work that your teachers are sending out to you.
-Ensure you aren’t doing the bare minimum, it’s much easier to take in what you’re learning if you have some investment in it.
-Turn it into a game where you’re rewarding yourself for getting a particular amount of work done, set yourself targets for the next day in the evening so you’re always waking up with a goal that day.
-Find what motivates you and what works.
-Don’t be scared to experiment to find what works for you.
+Ensure you aren’t just doing the bare minimum, it’s much easier to take in what you’re learning if you have some investment in it.
+Turn it into a game where you’re rewarding yourself for getting a particular amount of work done.
+Set yourself targets for the next day in the evening, so you’re always waking up with a goal that day.
+Find what motivates you and don’t be scared to experiment to find what works for you.

 Other ways you can be maximising the times indoors is to start thinking about the future after the world settles into a new normal.
 Think of your ambitions and goals and plotting out how you might be able to achieve these.
 Start researching the routes it takes to get into those careers.
 Is it university?
 Apprenticeship?
 Degree Apprenticeships?
 Work schemes?
 The more you find out now, the easier it will be to plan out what your next steps are.

 There are loads of ways you can be preparing to get back to school and improve yourself.
-We know it seems weird right now but keeping yourself busy is absolutely vital for your well being when we’re stuck inside so much, not able to do what we usually enjoy doing.
-So make the most of it!
+We know it seems weird right now but keeping yourself busy is absolutely vital for your well being when we’re stuck inside so much, not being able to do what we usually enjoy.
+So make the most of what you can!